-Orthodontic treatment promotes a healthy smile, healthier teeth and gums and a better bite for normal chewing.
+Orthodontic treatment promotes a healthy smile, healthier teeth and gums and a better bite for healthy chewing.

-Orthodontic treatment depends for much of its success on the understanding and co-operation of the patient.
-This form covers the usual material risks associated with orthodontic treatment.
+The success of orthodontic treatments relies on the understanding and co-operation of the patient.
+This page covers the usual material risks associated with orthodontic treatment.
 Other factors may also be described by your orthodontist.

 Keep in mind that with orthodontic treatment, like other healing arts, results cannot be guaranteed.
 The unknown factor in any orthodontic correction is the response of the patient to the orthodontic treatment.
 Should you have any questions please ask.